ray-project/ray/doc/source/train/getting-started-transformers.rst

 Next steps
 ----------

 Congratulations!
-You have successfully converted your HuggingFace Transformers training script to use Ray Train.
+You have successfully converted your Hugging Face Transformers training script to use Ray Train.

 * Head over to the :ref:`User Guides <train-user-guides>` to learn more about how to perform specific tasks.
 * Browse the :ref:`Examples <train-examples>` for end-to-end examples of how to use Ray Train.